On the harmonious chromatic number of graphs: On circulant graphs

-In \cite{MR3729832}, D{\k e}bsty et al. proved that for a fixed set $J$, $h(C_n(J))\geq \sqrt{2n|J|}+O(n^{0.25}(\log n)^{0.5}).$ In other words, if the circulant graph has small regularity, then its harmonious chromatic number is close to the lower bound of Equation \ref{eq1}.
+In \cite{MR3729832}, D{\k e}bsky et al. proved that for a fixed set $J$, $h(C_n(J))\leq \sqrt{2n|J|}+O(n^{0.25}(\log n)^{0.5}).$ In other words, if the circulant graph has small regularity, then its harmonious chromatic number is asymptotically close to the lower bound of Equation \ref{eq1}.

-In Theorem \ref{teo14} we present a family of circulant graphs with two jumps and a harmonious chromatic number equal to the lower bound of Equation \ref{eq1}.
-In Theorem \ref{teo16}, we give a family of circulant graphs of order $n$ with regularity $\Omega(\sqrt{n})$ and a harmonious chromatic number equal to $n$, where $n$ follows the asymptotic distribution of the prime power numbers.
+In Theorem \ref{teo13} we present a family of circulant graphs with two jumps and a harmonious chromatic number equal to the lower bound of Equation \ref{eq1}.
+In Theorem \ref{teo16}, we give a family of circulant graphs of order $n$ with regularity $\Omega(\sqrt{n})$ and a harmonious chromatic number equal to $n$, where $n$ follows the asymptotic distribution of the prime numbers.